switchboardpy/switchboard/docs/user-documentation.rst

 ---------------------

-Switchboard allows a switch to inherit conditions from a parent, which can be useful when you want multiple switches to share a common condition set.
+Switchboard allows a switch to inherit conditions from a parent, which can be useful when multiple switches need to share a common condition set.
 To setup parent-child relationship, simply prefix the switch with the parent's key, using a colon ':' as the separator.
-You can create parent-child relationships as deep as you want, e.g., `grandparent:parent:child`.
+The parent-child relationships can be as deep as needed, e.g., ``grandparent:parent:child``.

 A real world example: using Switchboard to conduct an AB test.
 AB tests have two gates: the first are the visitors who are part of the test, and the